quecopiones/secure-rag-demo/README.md

 # secure-rag-demo
-Secure RAG Demo using StreamLit, Langchain, OpenAI and Microsoft Presidio to identify PII
+Secure RAG Demo using StreamLit, Langchain, OpenAI and Microsoft Presidio to identify PII before showing respones to user